KeaCluster/react-starter-guide/Part1.md

 To simplify things, React can use `html` node elements inside `javascript` functions and classes.
 To be more precise, it doesn't do that at all.
 How react actually works is by implementing a special kind of syntax called `JSX`.
 This syntax allows the use of what seems like `html` elements inside `javascript`, but in reality its an extension of the usual javascript syntax with `XML` elements enabling for an intuitive and readable structure for defining UI.

 - HTML-like.
 But not really.
-JSX provides a syntax that is reasily readable by people familiar with `html` and `xml` tags.
-So all the usual nodes can be implemented here.
+  - JSX provides a syntax easily readable by people familiar with `html` and `xml` tags.
+  - All the usual nodes can be implemented here.
 - JSX is more closely related to Javscript than HTML.
-This allows us to implement all of the necessary `javascript` logic and make interactive dynamic and reusable components by wrapping variables or `js` snippets in `{}`.
+  - This allows us to implement all of the necessary `javascript` logic and make interactive dynamic and reusable components by wrapping variables or `js` snippets in `{}`.
 - JSX -> JS.
-JSX is not supported by current browsers.
-This results in the need for a transpiler tool such as Babel.
-In this 'automated' process, JSX elements turn ito regular JS with the help of `React.createElement()` function calls.
+  - JSX is not supported by current browsers.
+  - This results in the need for a transpiler tool such as Babel.
+  - In this 'automated' process, JSX elements turn into regular JS with the help of `React.createElement()` function calls.
 - Component declaration.
-JSX is used as the usual way to declare components in react.
-This makes it a standard throughout applications.
+  - JSX is used as the usual way to declare components in react.
+  - This makes it a standard throughout applications.

 Some JSX example: